Platopedia/platopedia.github.io/groups/artrade/test-dev.md

 <div class="linebreak"></div>

-## Item Trading
+## Item Trading Guide

 **Merchants -** Group admins or traders endorsed by Artrade.

 **Requesters -** Group members or traders not endorsed by Artrade.

-To take part in item trading, request for your desired item/s in the group, and wait for a merchant to accept your trade.
+To take part in item trading, request for your desired item/s, and wait for a merchant to accept your trade.

 <div class="trade-card" style="margin-top:10px">
 You can also join the <a href="https://discord.com/invite/ardc">Artrade (Discord Server)</a> to use our <strong>Items Request Panel</strong> in the <strong>#artrade-panel</strong> channel for safer and more efficient trading.